facebookresearch/CompilerGym/docs/source/llvm/index.rst

 Essential performance information about the host CPU can be accessed as JSON dictionary, extracted using the `cpuinfo <https://github.com/pytorch/cpuinfo>`_ library.

+This observation space is used for obtaining information about the target hardware.
+The values are independent of the compiler and program state.

 Example usage: